Frequently Asked Questions About Barcodes

 Will my Barcodes be accepted by Amazon?

 Amazon has recently changed its’ policy regarding barcodes.
-At this point it is unclear as to how barcodes will be accepted by Amazon.
 Therefore, at this point we cannot guarantee Amazon will accept the barcodes we provide.
-We will update this section once their policy becomes more clear.

 Will my Barcode work in other countries?